Community Constellations

 Ruairi White (ruairi.white@nsun.org.uk)

 Community Constellations is a capacity-building project for the vibrant but precarious user-led and community-led sector.
-The project was initially funded for six months by City Bridge Trust via the London Community Response Fund.
 Through the programme, we support the work of user-led groups, particularly focusing on grassroots groups at the intersections of mental health, race, disability and queerness, who are doing things that bigger charities or statutory services can’t or won’t.

-The project follows on from the NSUN Covid-19 Fund (NSUN’s first grants programme, which has now been followed by several others) and is looking to support and network groups and organisations which support people living with mental ill health, distress or trauma.
+The project follows on from the NSUN Covid-19 Fund (NSUN’s first grants programme, which has now been followed by several others) and aims to support and network groups and organisations which support people living with mental ill health, distress or trauma to increase their connectivity and sustainability.
+Our capacity-building activities include commissioning member-led research projects, hosting projects and facilitating smaller networks, publishing joint open letters, amplifying member content, and running grants programmes and commissioning free training for user-led member groups.

 Programme resources and publications

 We held three shared learning sessions with Switchboard, Taraki, and Make Space covering online peer support, safe virtual spaces in peer support, and navigating the topic of self-harm in online peer support spaces.
-You can watch recordings of the first two and read a blog post on the third here.
+You can watch recordings of the first two, and read a blog on the third, here.

 Funding Grassroots Mental Health Work report